 A patent puts potential infringers on notice that they could be at risk if they copy your product.
 Your competitors will not be privy to your predilection against litigation.
 The act of getting a patent suggests to competitors a willingness to assert it against an infringer.
 Less than 2% of patent disputes actually go to trial, most disputes, whether filed in court or not, result in a settlement.
 Every step in the patent litigation process is directed toward and favors settling without a trial, but you need to have a strong litigation position to force a settlement in your favor.

-Investors demand patents to cover inventions because it makes absolutely no sense to invest in a technology if you cannot own the rights to that technology.
-It takes a significant amount of time and money to commercialize a product, and if a free rider can come in, copy and commercialize the product at lower cost without any threat of repercussion; an investor will never recoup their money.
-Patents mitigate some of the risk in investing in start-up companies.
-If the business does fail, patents are an asset that can be valued and sold, allowing recovery of investments in start-ups.
+Investors demand patents to cover inventions because it makes absolutely no sense to invest in technology if you cannot own the rights to that technology.
+It takes a significant amount of time and money to commercialize a product, and if a free rider can come in, copy and commercialize the product at a lower cost without any threat of repercussion; an investor will never recoup their money.
+Patents mitigate some of the risks in investing in start-up companies.
+If the business does fail, patents are an asset that can be valued and sold, allowing the recovery of investments in start-ups.

 However, having a patent is not a magic elixir.
-First the patent needs to be strong enough to withstand the invalidity challenges that are typically asserted by defendants in patent infringement lawsuits.
-For example, a patent’s claims can be challenged based on obviousness in light of the prior art, indefiniteness in light of the specification, or being non patentable subject matter.
+First, the patent needs to be strong enough to withstand the invalidity challenges that are typically asserted by defendants in patent infringement lawsuits.
+For example, a patent’s claims can be challenged based on obviousness in light of the prior art, indefiniteness in light of the specification, or being nonpatentable subject matter.
 If your patent has any weakness, this weakness will transcend your negotiation position and may result in a settlement that is lower than you would like.
 Second, a large corporation may not be afraid to take you on because they know that they can protract the litigation, regardless of the merits of your case.
 This raises the potential cost of the lawsuit to an extraordinary amount, making it too big of a risk for a small business to assert their patent against them in a courtroom, but between companies that are more equivalent in stature, the risk on both evens out and a business solution will most likely be reached.

 Getting a patent on your invention is a very significant investment and a decision to pursue should not be made without forethought into how you will commercialize your product and your business strategy.
 However, if you are building a significant part or all of your business based on an inventive idea, having a patent will provide you with protection and opportunities you would not have otherwise.